 Case Study 2: Chris Gerdes – CINO, Department of Transportation (DOT)

+[Case study derived from Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 Background:

-Appointed as the CINO for DOT in 2016, Dr. Chris Gerdes is a professor of Mechanical Engineering at Stanford University as well as the Director of the Center for Automotive Research at Stanford.
+Appointed as the CINO for DOT in 2016, Dr. Chris Gerdes is a professor on leave from the Mechanical Engineering at Stanford University as well as the Director of the Center for Automotive Research at Stanford.

-Chris Gerdes explains his role as CINO as having three primary objectives:
+Gerdes explains his role as CINO as having three primary objectives: [Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 Fostering the department’s culture of innovation